btc/usd

 string public message;

-“public” means the variable will be accessible by everyone.
+“public” means the variable will be accessible to everyone.

 function Whatsup (string firstMessage) public {